7 Ways To Prevent Prostate Cancer

 5) Up your Omega 3

-Research has been conflicting in this regard, with some research suggesting that consuming sources of omega 3 such as fish oil could increase the risk of aggressive prostate cancer.
+Research on omega-3 consumption and its effects on prostate cancer risk has yielded mixed results.
+Some studies suggest a potential link between omega-3 sources like fish oil and an increased risk of aggressive prostate cancer, while others indicate potential benefits.
+More research is needed to understand this relationship better.
 However, a study published in the Journal of the National Cancer Institute has indicated that a higher intake of fish has in fact been linked to a lower risk of prostate cancer.

 Furthermore, it went on to suggest that the more Omega 3 that individuals take, the better the survival rate for men who already had prostate cancer.